 Chocolate rice cakes made out of a creamy fudge mixed with crunchy puffed rice makes a delicious energizing snack.
 A healthy variation on the Nestle crunch bar or a Rice Krispie treat.
-This one is protein-rich, vegan, gluten-free, and refined-sugar-free.
+This one is easy to make in under 30 minutes.

-Homemade chocolate rice cakes are an easy energizing snack.
-They are made of only 4 wholesome ingredients and need only a quick mix and chill, and your no bake chocolate treat is ready.
-It is refined-sugar-free, and made with vegan and gluten-free.
-Like my 2-ingredient fudge, these are easily made in either a loaf pan or cupcake pans.
+This homemade chocolate rice cakes recipe is an easy energizing snack.
+These chocolate covered rice cakes are made of only 4 wholesome ingredients and need only a quick mix and chill, and your no bake chocolate treat is ready.
+Like my other protein snacks, such as my oatmeal protein balls, peanut butter bliss balls, these rice cakes are easy to make.
+And like my 2-ingredient chocolate fudge, they are easily made in a candy mold, or either a loaf pan or cupcake pan.

 Why You'll Love These

 Different rice cake treat.
-This version is a variation on the famed chocolate Nestle crunch candy bar, or a rice krispie treat, or even the healthier topped rice cakes making the rounds now on social media.
+This chocolate rice cakes recipe is a variation on the famed chocolate Nestle crunch candy bar, or a rice krispie treat, or even the healthier chocolate covered rice cakes making the rounds now on social media.
 You take a plain, flavorless rice cake, a popular low-carb snack invented back in the 80s by New York when a botanist, Alexander Pierce Anderson, and use it as in ingredient in a chocolate treat.

 Nourishing & energizing.
-The rice cakes give the chocolate bar a satisfying crunch, yet keep it light.
-The bar provides protein from nut butter and almond flour, and mood-boosting magnesium from chocolate.
-For other chocolate recipes with a crunch try my chocolate crunch bars, or my chocolate quinoa scotcheroos.
+The rice cakes give these no bake chocolate bars a satisfying crunch yet keep it light.
+The bar provides 4 grams of protein and 3 grams of fiber from nut butter and almond flour, as well as mood-boosting magnesium from chocolate.
+For other chocolate recipes with a crunch try my chocolate crunch bars, or my chocolate puffed quinoa bars.

 The way to make these chocolates is simple.
 First, gather the ingredients.